 Small Business Acquisition Case Study – Landscaping Company

 Summary: This article presents a case study of an acquisition of a small landscaping company.
-The landscaping company was selling for $700,000 and was acquired using a conventional structure.
+The landscaping company was sold for $700,000 and was acquired using a conventional structure.
 In this study, we cover the following:

 1. The business: SpringSprout Landscaping